 And in World of Warcraft, she spent several years doing... nothing.
 When King Wrynn returned for Wrath of the Lich King, Jaina deferred to his "leadership," even though as the ruler of Theramore and daughter of the ruler of the city-state of Kul Tiras, she was really Varian's peer and arguably the better leader.

 And in Mists of Pandaria's conclusion, when the Horde leaders are all gathered for some deliberations, she encourages Varian to up and "dismantle" them, Thrall included, while they're vulnerable.
 At least by War Crimes she and Thrall have finally made peace.
 But even then, the novel was treated like it didn't happen, and Jaina spent her time in Warlords of Draenor being obstructive for sending help to the Horde, and by Legion, left Dalaran bitterly when Khadgar attempted to make Dalaran a neutral zone once again.

 Related is what happened to Tyrande Whisperwind in Mists of Pandaria.
 In Warcraft III she's established as the leader of the night elven Sentinels, someone with over ten thousand years of combat experience.
 Tyrande can still be hot-headed, but tactical about it.
 But in the quest "A Little Patience" her great idea is to charge a fortified Horde position, leading Varian Wrynn, a forty-year-old warmonger, to suggest a better plan that ends with no Alliance casualties.
 So like Jaina, Tyrande's character had to take a hit so that Blizzard could try and make the reviled King Wrynn more tolerable.
 The fact that these derailed characters are both female leads to some Unfortunate Implications.
-The only damage-mitigation Blizzard could give for both Jaina and Tyrande is to portray them as their pro-peace self and tactical self from their pre-WoW self in Heroes of the Storm, though Tyrande might get something better than her performance at "A Little Patience".
+The only damage-mitigation Blizzard could give for both Jaina and Tyrande is to portray them as their pro-peace self and tactical self from their pre-WoW self in Heroes of the Storm, though in Legion, Tyrande did get something better than her performance at "A Little Patience".
 Though it involves her having to kill a corrupted, beloved Dragon Aspect...